afonari/emc/index.markdown

 ### Authors

 Alexandr Fonari and Christopher Sutton
+If you have any questions or suggestions don't hesitate to contact us at: alexandr.fonari[nospam]gatech.edu or csutton[nospam]gatech.edu.
+You can also [submit as issue](https://github.com/alexandr-fonari/emc/issues/new).

 ### License: MIT